gridpocket/c3isp/README.md

 - Put your email in the Resources/Email folder, in the .txt format.

-- Select GET /email/{emailfile} and click on "Try it out"
+- Select POST /email and click on "Try it out"
-- Enter your email's filename as a parameter but don't add the '.txt' extension !
+- Select the email file you want to converter in your computer
 - Execute and see the results.

 ## To use the CSV to CEF

-- Select GET /csv/{csvfile} and click on "Try it out"
+- Select POST /csv and click on "Try it out"
-- Enter either : 'fileNameConnectionDetected' or 'fileNameDomainGeneration'
+- Select the csv file you want to converter in your computer
 - Execute and see the results.

 ### Results